cda-tum/mqt-problemsolver/QUBOMaker/README.md

 # MQT QUBOMaker: Automatic Generation of QUBO Formulations from Optimization Problem Specifications

 MQT QUBOMaker is a framework that can be used to automatically generate QUBO formulations for various optimization problems based on a selection of constraints that define the problem.
+It is developed by the [Chair for Design Automation](https://www.cda.cit.tum.de/) at the [Technical University of Munich](https://www.tum.de/) as part of the _[Munich Quantum Toolkit](https://mqt.readthedocs.io/) (MQT)_.

-This allows users to create QUBO formulations, and, thus, interact with quantum algorithms, without requiring any background knowledge in the field of quantum computing.
+The tool allows users to create QUBO formulations, and, thus, interact with quantum algorithms, without requiring any background knowledge in the field of quantum computing.
 End-users can stay entirely within their domain of expertise while being shielded from the complex and error-prone mathematical tasks of QUBO reformulation.

 Furthermore, MQT QUBOMaker supports a variety of different encodings.
 End users can easily switch between the encodings for evaluation purposes without any additional effort, a task that would otherwise require a large amount of tedious mathematical reformulation.